By NDASA, July 18. 2024

-It might seem nonsensical to equate the evaluation of whether an employee is fit for on-the-job duty with the evaluation of a professional baseball player’s ability.
-But it’s not.
+It might seem nonsensical to equate the evaluation of an employee’s fitness for on-the-job duty with the evaluation of a professional baseball player’s ability – but it’s not.
 The similarity is instructive.

 “You don’t put a team together for the computer, Billy.
 Baseball isn’t just numbers.
 It’s not science.
 If it was, then anybody could do what we’re doing.
 But they can’t because they don’t know what we know.
 They don’t have our experience and they don’t have our intuition, okay?...
 There are intangibles that only baseball people understand.
 You’re discounting what scouts have done for 150 years.”